 - 1. All activities involving cannabis products (for example storage, consumption, acquisition) must be carried out in accordance with all Federal and Provincial laws and this Contract. - 2.
 Where the provisions of this Contract are more restrictive than the Federal and Provincial laws or the general rules of the University of British Columbia regarding cannabis, then the provisions of this Contract prevail. - 3.
 Notwithstanding section 3.27 of this Agreement, smoking, vaporizing or consuming a cannabis product through means of inhalation is prohibited anywhere on the residence property whether inside or outside of a building.
-If you are uncertain of the boundaries of the residence property please see the definition of residence property in Part 1 of this Contract. - 4.
+If you are uncertain of the boundaries of the residence property please see the definition of residence property in Part 1 of this Contract. - a.
+Students who have a prescription from a medical doctor for the use of a cannabis product must obtain permission from Student Housing and Community Services if they wish to smoke, vaporize or consume a cannabis product through means of inhalation on residence property.
+Please meet with your Residence Life Manager for information about the process for obtaining such permission. - 4.
 The possession or cultivation of cannabis plants in your accommodation or elsewhere on residence property is prohibited. - 5.
 Cannabis products must be stored: - a. in your private space in your bedroom.
 For example they cannot be stored in a shared fridge, freezer or cupboard; - b. with labels clearly indicating they contain cannabis; and - c. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates. - 6.
 Cannabis equipment must be stored: - a. in your private space in your bedroom.
 For example it cannot be stored in a cupboard or closet; - b. sealed in a container such that any smell is undetectable outside of your residence room or, in a shared room, by your roommates; and - c. with labelling clearly indicating it is used to prepare or consume cannabis; - 7.
 Failure to adhere to the provisions of this Contract with respect to cannabis may result in the assessment of standards points, the imposition of discretionary conditions, and/or eviction from residence.
 In particular failure to properly store or label a cannabis product or cannabis equipment leading to another person inadvertently consuming cannabis may result in eviction from residence.